 - Tone is everything—on the phone, in an email, everywhere.

 How you communicate sets the foundation for how potential employers will evaluate your personality.
 I always make an effort to communicate in a friendly manner; ask personal yet professional questions, show interest and be polite.

 - Be picky about what you want.

-Sure, your criteria may just be a job that pays well and you can slap a title on your resume.
+Sure, your criteria may just be a job that pays well and allows you to slap a title on your resume.
 However, your success in landing that job and excelling is absolutely dependent upon your motivation to do well.
 I have had internships that I wasn’t entirely thrilled about and others that get me out of bed in the morning.
-Believe me, it’s at the exciting ones where I excel the most and where my eyes light up with enthusiasm every time I talk about the work I’m doing.
+Believe me, I excel the most at the exciting ones where my eyes light up with enthusiasm every time I talk about the work I’m doing.
 Pick something you are not only interested in, but you think you would truly be good at.

 - Dress and play the part!

-I have always been told you should never wear anything to an interview you wouldn’t wear to your grandma’s house.
-In other words, look professional (of course!) but don’t let that stop you from incorporating your own personal style.
+I have always been told that you should never wear anything to an interview you wouldn’t wear to your grandma’s house.
+In other words, look professional (of course!), but don’t let that stop you from incorporating your own personal style.
 You want to wear something that makes you feel confident on the inside.
-Don’t forget that the way you communicate and carry yourself are also crucial indicators of your personality and professionalism.
+Don’t forget that the way you communicate and how you carry yourself are also crucial indicators of your personality and professionalism.

 - You have to be your own motivator.